aleksailosey/markup-translator/README.md

 If `inputFilePath` cannot be resolved, a fatal error will be thrown.

 If `outputFilePath` does not exist at runtime, then it will be created.
-Make sure, however, that `outputFilePath`'s enclosing directories exists.
+Make sure, however, that `outputFilePath`'s enclosing directories exist.
 Otherwise, a fatal error will be thrown.

 ### Supported target languages
 The language of the provided markup is inferred.
 The `targetLanguage` argument must be a supported [ISO_639-1](https://en.wikipedia.org/wiki/ISO_639-1) language code.
 A list of supported ISO_639-1 codes for Google's Translate API can be found [here](https://cloud.google.com/translate/docs/languages).